ldmdldm/DarwinFi/README.md

 2. Track performance metrics in real-time
 3. Make adjustments to parameters as needed

-## Troubleshooting Testnet Deployment

-### Common Issues:

-1. **Transaction Failures**
-- Ensure you have enough INJ tokens for gas (get from testnet faucet)
-- Check that contract addresses are correctly configured

-2. **API Connection Issues**
-- Verify the backend is running and accessible
-- Check CORS configuration if accessing from different domains

-3. **Missing Market Data**
-- Ensure market data services are properly configured
-- Verify Injective price feeds are working

 ### Getting Testnet INJ:

 Visit the [Injective Testnet Faucet](https://testnet.injective.exchange/faucet) to receive test INJ tokens.